usnistgov/nist-mud/README.md

       sh postit1.sh

+This installs the following configuration file:

+- ../config/ietfmud.json : Associates ip addresses to controller classes.

 Dump flows again.
-You should see table 0 and table 1 is populated to set metadata.
+You should see table 3 and table 4 is populated to set metadata.

 Next try the following: